AdrianJendo/unryo/README.md

 To implement this REST API, I utilized the following technologies:

 - The web application was built using **React with TypeScript**.
-React was chosen for its lightweight framework, making it ideal for creating an easy-to-use user interface.
+React was chosen because it provides a lightweight framework that can be easily leveraged to provide a good user experience.

 - The REST API was developed using **Go**.
-Go was selected for its efficiency and quick setup capabilities.
+Go was selected for its efficiency and quick setup capabilities, as well its useful built in features such and well-supported libraries.

 - The database chosen for this project was **PostgreSQL**.
-PostgreSQL was the preferred choice due to its robust features and well-defined schema, suitable for a relational database.
+PostgreSQL was the preferred choice due to its robust features and well-defined schemas, suitable for the data needs of this project.

 - **Nginx** was used to handle and forward requests to the frontend and backend servers.